akiranishii/rnaseq-pipeline/README.md

 There are three types of figures in the "Figures_STAR" and "Figures_Salmon" subfolders.
 (1) Quality control files, (2) Differential expression files, and (3) Pathway analysis files.
 This section will outline the location and interpretation of output files that will result from running the RNA-seq pipeline.

-1. Quality control files are located in a subfolder called "QualityControl".
-The folder contains the following figures for each comparison:
+**1. Quality control files are located in a subfolder called "QualityControl".
+The folder contains the following figures for each comparison:**

 * Dispersion plot